davijoh/jonathandavies/content/posts/free-personal-website.md

 ## Domain Name

 Renting a domain name really isn't too expensive, but having to rent it has always annoyed me.

 Why can't we just own it?!

-Well, my friends, it seems like that question is no longer valid as I found out we actually CAN own our domain (as long as you're ready to give up on classic domain extensions like .com)
+Well, it seems like my wish might come true in the near future as I found out we actually CAN own our domain (as long as you're ready to give up on classic domain extensions like .com)

-Being quite interested in blockchain technology, web 3.0 etc, I found Unstoppable Domains (or rather, an Unstoppable Domain Instagram ad found me...)
+Being quite interested in blockchain technology, web 3.0 etc, I heard about Unstoppable Domains (or rather, an Unstoppable Domain Instagram ad found me...)

 This is basically an NFT domain provider.
 Meaning you pay only once to acquire (mint) the domain name and that's it, no yearly renewal fees to pay.
 You own an NFT domain, the same way as you'd own

 How much did I pay?

 I purchased jonathandavies.nft on Unstoppable Domains for $20.

 I repeat: one time payment!

 And no, no minting and extra gas fees on my side.
 The mint is on Polygon and the tiny gas fee is covered by Unstoppable Domain.